 The Eastern Red Cedar is a coniferous evergreen tree that grows 20-70′ tall in full sun and medium moist to dry sites.
-This tree is native to Eastern North America and has a wide conical shape making it an excellent windbreak.
+Scientifically known as Juniperus virginiana, this tree is native to Eastern North America and has a wide conical shape making it an excellent windbreak.

 The Eastern Red Cedar also has high wildlife value.
 Birds eat the fruit as they are high in carbohydrates and fat.
 Deer browse the foliage.
 And over 40 species of insects feed on the Eastern Red Cedar!
 A truly important plant for our ecosystem!